-Welcome to the April 2019 issue of our monthly Ads & Brands Law Digest, which I hope will be of interest and use to you.
+Welcome to the May 2019 issue of our monthly Ads & Brands Law Digest.
 We have selected the legal and regulatory developments from the month that we think are most likely to be of interest, with a very brief summary and then a link to the original and official source or full text of the item.

 Adam Glass comments for The Guardian: Landmarks in law: Sally Bercow and the first major 'Twibel' case29 May 2019

 Adam Glass has commented in an article for The Guardian which discusses how defamation cases used to focus primarily on broadcasters and newspapers – until social media changed everything.